Brycec31/C-Projects/README.md

 coordinate.c: Enter the coordinates of a starting point and an end point.
 The direction of the fastest route will be display.
 Sinc this program uses math library functions, it must be compiled with "gcc -lm coordinate.c"

+ShoppingApp: A java app developed for Android.
+Given your hourly wage and the price of an item, it will calculate how many hours of work the item costs you.